 Abbott has four solo discs: Sunburnt Aftertones: The Chamber Music of Katy Abbott (Move Records), The Domestic Sublime: the vocal music of Katy Abbott (ABC Classics) and Famous (Leeward Side Records).
 Punch: the Brass Music of Katy Abbott (ABC Classics).
 Her scores are published by Reed Music, Promethean Editions (NZ), The Australian Music Centre and Morton Music.

 Hidden Thoughts is Abbott’s current series of works using the hidden thoughts of various collections of people who are surveyed (anonymously).
 Responses are chosen and set to music.

 Hidden Thoughts 1 (2017) is a festival piece for The Song Company and Syzygy Ensemble based on the 'hidden thoughts' of women collected in an anonymous survey.
 An interview and ABC FM recording of Hidden Thoughts 1 work is here.
-Hidden Thoughts 2 and 3 are in their early stages (with performances in 2020 and 2021).
+Hidden Thoughts 2: Return To Sender is in progress (with performances in 2020).

-As well as freelance composition, Abbott is Senior Lecturer in Composition at Melbourne Conservatorium of Music, University of Melbourne and is the recipient of the Australia Council of the Arts Fellowship (Music) for 2019/2020.
+As well as freelance composition, Abbott is Senior Lecturer in Composition at Melbourne Conservatorium of Music, University of Melbourne and is the recipient of the 2018 Australia Council of the Arts Fellowship (Music).

 © Katy Abbott.
 2019